TraMineR: a toolbox for exploring sequence data

 - Medoid and heterogeneity measure of a set of sequences

 - ANOVA-like analysis of sequences and tree structured ANOVA from dissimilarities

 - Association rules between subsequences

 Click here for a short preview

 What does TraMineR stand for?

-It is a contraction of Life Trajectory Miner for R (and was also inspired by the authors' taste for Gewürztraminer wine).
+It is a contraction of Life Trajectory Miner for R (and was inspired by the authors' taste for Gewürztraminer wine).